Isolate your workloads in dedicated node pools

 - name: SECRET

-2. Update your deployment:
+2. Update your container workload:

 kubectl apply -f deployment.yaml -n NAMESPACE \